team401/SnakeScreen/README.md

-# Copper Console
+# Copper Console (Node implementation)

 A program to interpret data from Network Tables and display it in a nice view.

-NOTE: This project is currently being prototyped in both Python and Javascript.
-See one of those branches for the most up-to-date code.
+This is the NodeJS branch of the project.
+There is also a python implementation in a separate branch.